t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ## Testing: bug hunting and vulnerabilities {#sec7-7}
 Given that the IoT devices often have inadvertent vulnerabilities, both users and developers would want to perform extenshive testing on their IoT devices, networks, and systems.
 Nonetheless, since the devices are  resource-constrained and manufactured by multiple ventors, some of them very small, devices might be shipped with very limited testing, so that bugs can remain and can be exploited at a later stage.
 This leads to two main types of challenges:
 1. It remains to be seen how the software testing and quality assurance mechanisms used from the desktop and mobile world will be applied to IoT devices to give end users the confidence that the purchased devices are robust.
 2. It is also an open question how combination of devices of multiple vendors might actually lead to dangerous network configurations, e.g., if combination of specific devices can trigger unexpected behaiviours.

 ## Quantum-resistance {#sec7-8}

 Many IoT systems that are being deployed today will remain operational for many years.
 With the advancements made in the field of quantum computers, it is possible that large-scale quantum computers are available in the future for performing cryptanalysis on existing cryptographic algorithms and cipher suites.
 If this happened, it would have two consequences.
 First, functionalities enabled by means of RSA/ECC - namely key exchange, public-key encryption and signature - would not be secure anymore due to Shor's algorithm.
 Second, the security level of symmetric algorithms will decrease, e.g., the security of a block cipher with a key size of b bits will only offer b/2 bits of security due to Grover's algorithm.

 This would require to move to quantum-resistant alternatives, in particular, for those functionalities involving key exchange, public-key encryption and signatures.
 While such future planning is hard, it may be a necessity in certain critical IoT deployments which are expected to last decades or more.
 Although increasing the key-size of the different algorithms is definitely an option, it would also incur additional computation overhead and network traffic.
 This would be undesirable in most scenarios.
 There have been recent advancements in quantum-resistant cryptography.

 We refer to {{ETSI_GR_QSC_001}} for an extensive overview of existing quantum-resistant cryptography.
 RFC7696 provides guidelines for cryptographic algorithm agility.

 ## Privacy protection {#sec7-9}

 Users will be surrounded by tens of connected devices.
 Even if the communication links are encrypted and protected, information about the users might be collected for different purposes affecting their privacy.
-In{{Ziegeldorf}}, privacy in the IoT is defined as the threefold guarantee to the user for:
+In {{Ziegeldorf}}, privacy in the IoT is defined as the threefold guarantee to the user for:
 1. awareness of privacy risks imposed by smart things and services surrounding the data subject,
 2. individual control over the collection and processing of personal information bz the surrounding smart things
 3. awareness and control of subsequent use and dissemination of personal information by those entities to any entity outside the subject's personal control sphere.